 There is no available head-to-head clinical trial evidence allowing direct comparison of the efficacy (or safety) of the two medicines.
 The TGA has found the efficacy and safety of both medicines sufficient in their indicated patient populations to allow provisional registration.
 Individual prescribers will be best placed to determine whether a particular medicine is suitable for a patient’s own clinical circumstances.

-Current distribution of oral antiviral medicines is consistent with the National COVID-19 Clinical Evidence Taskforce Living Guidelines which recommend prescribers consider molnupiravir ‘where other treatments such as sotrovimab (Xevudy) or nirmatrelvir plus ritonavir (Paxlovid) are not suitable or available.’
+Distribution of oral antiviral medicines was consistent with the National COVID-19 Clinical Evidence Taskforce Living Guidelines at the time, which recommended prescribers consider molnupiravir ‘where other treatments such as sotrovimab (Xevudy) or nirmatrelvir plus ritonavir (Paxlovid) are not suitable or available.’

 Read more about how medical professionals can access COVID-19 treatments through the National Medical Stockpile.